What is a GIS

 Then came more visual tools such as ArcView, which, as its name suggests, were more focused on visualizing maps in a simpler way.

-In the late ‘ 90s came ArcGIS, which became the standard.
+At the end of the 90s ArcGIS arrived, which became the standard.
 ArcGIS is probably the GIS equivalent of Microsoft Office in the world of office automation.

 Captura de ArcMap

-ArcMap, the core tool for ArcGIS
+ArcMap, the main tool of ArcGIS

 Captura de pantalla de QGIS

-Capture of QGIS, the opensource GIS
+Capture of QGIS, the open-source GIS

 Webmapping

-GIS & WordPress
+GIS and WordPress